DeviRobin/JavaFrameworksPractice/README.md

+Task
+You are working for a company that licenses and customizes a software application to keep track of inventory in stores.
+Your job as a software developer is to customize this application to meet a specific customer’s needs.
+You will choose any type of customer you would like, but it must sell a product composed of parts.
+An example of products versus parts would be a customer that’s a bicycle shop: a bicycle is a product, and a set of two matching wheels is a part (do not use the bicycle shop example in your project).
+You have been provided with a Spring application with a Java backend, a generic HTML user interface to use in the design and development of the system, and a UML class diagram to assist you in your work (see the attached “UML Class Diagram”).
+You can find a user guide to help assist with the inventory management application in the attachments (see “Shop Inventory Management User Guide”).
+>
+>
 B.  Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.
 >file: README.md.
 Created a README file including notes describing changes to code.
 >